 While I'm delighted to see memes getting good coverage, it does seem to be a curious and distorted picture of where most of the scientific effort has been taking place.

 I think that the internet might have a pro-meme bias.
 I know that lots of geeks are meme-friendly, and take it for granted that memetics - or something a lot like it - is essentially correct.
-I'd be delighted if Wikipedia's coverage is a sign of things to come.
+I'd be delighted if Wikipedia's coverage of memes is a sign of things to come.

 Monday, 13 February 2012